rexbrahh/libjzx/README.md

 Early scaffold for libjzx, a libxev-backed actor runtime.
 This repository currently provides:

 - C headers in `include/jzx/` describing the public ABI
-- A runnable single-threaded runtime core in `src/` with actor tables, mailboxes, and a cooperative scheduler
+- A runnable single-threaded runtime core in `src/` with actor tables, mailboxes, timers, and a cooperative scheduler
 - Zig wrapper + tooling under `zig/`
 - Example programs in `examples/` and a starter test in `zig/tests/`